 Urgent Care for Motor Vehicle Accident Injuries

 If you’ve been involved in a car accident, you will need to see a provider to evaluate your injuries.
 This is true regardless of whether you’re pursuing a claim or just want to make sure you are fine and don’t require any further treatment.

 Injuries caused by motor vehicle accidents are not always obvious.
 For example, you might not see any tissue damage or have any broken bones, but you can still end up with long-term back or neck pain if you don’t seek early and appropriate treatment.

-At our urgent care Rockville, MD office, our providers will check for the following after a motor vehicle accident:
+At our urgent care in Rockville, MD, our providers will check for the following after a motor vehicle accident:

 Whiplash is a non-technical, non-medical term used to describe a number of neck injuries.
 Although whiplash can be caused by a number of things, it’s most commonly associated with car accidents and it occurs when the impact of a crash causes your head to snap forward and then back.